 Tips for Freelance Gigs for Students

 Tired of being broke but also allergic to 9-5?
 Want to buy that one pair of sneakers or simply wish to get a little extra in your wallet?
-Here is the some Freelancing tips for students.
+Here are some Freelancing tips for students.

 Along with all these assignments, classes, socializing, and career goals, working 9-5 may not be ideal.
 But also living on a tight budget while managing rent, entertainment expenses, transportation expenses, and groceries is not always a breeze.
 Wondering how to handle all this at once?
 Freelancing could be the side hustle you’ve been looking for.